Search the FAQs

 No. It is recommended that you apply to Durham College as soon as possible to avoid disappointment.
 Many programs have application deadlines that must be met and program status can change daily.

-Yes, Durham College may accept the GED for non-oversubscribed programs and programs where there are no minimum percentage requirements.
-It is recommended that you check with the Admissions and Recruitment office to determine if the GED is acceptable for your program of choice.
+Yes, Durham College may accept the GED for non-highly competitive programs and programs where there are no minimum percentage requirements.
+It is recommended that you check with Student Recruitment and Admission Services to determine if the GED is acceptable for your program of choice.

 No. Second Career eligible applicants follow the same application procedure as all applicants and must meet the same eligibility criteria and applicable deadlines.